June Carter Cash: Legacy

-In 2003, Carter was included by Country Music Television on their list of the "40 Greatest Women of Country Music".
+In 2003, she was included by Country Music Television on their list of the "40 Greatest Women of Country Music".

-June Carter was played by Reese Witherspoon in Walk the Line, a 2005 biographical film of Johnny Cash (played by Joaquin Phoenix).
+Carter Cash was played by Reese Witherspoon in Walk the Line, a 2005 biographical film of Johnny Cash (played by Joaquin Phoenix).
 The film largely focused on the development of their relationship over the course of 13 years, from their first meeting to her final acceptance of his proposal of marriage.
-Witherspoon performed all vocals for the role, singing many of June's famous songs, including "Juke Box Blues" and "Jackson" with Phoenix.
+Witherspoon performed all vocals for the role, singing many of Carter's famous songs, including "Juke Box Blues" and "Jackson" with Phoenix.
 Witherspoon won an Academy Award, Golden Globe, BAFTA and Screen Actors Guild Award for Best Actress in the role.

+She was inducted into the Christian Music Hall of Fame in 2009.

-Musician and actress Jewel portrayed June Carter Cash in the Lifetime television movie Ring of Fire, which aired on May 27, 2013.
+Musician and actress Jewel portrayed Carter Cash in the Lifetime television movie Ring of Fire, which aired on May 27, 2013.
 The film is based on John Carter Cash's memoir Anchored in Love: An Intimate Portrait of June Carter Cash.

-June was played by Erin Beute in the 2019 television movie Patsy & Loretta.
+She was played by Erin Beute in the 2019 television movie Patsy & Loretta.

+Carter Cash will be inducted into the Country Music Hall of Fame and Museum in 2025.